harrisonmolloy/two-strategists/README.md

-one pager for two strategists built with next.js
+One pager for two strategists built with next.js.